Saranya3/terraform-google-cloud-scheduler/terraform-google-cloud-scheduler/examples/scheduler_job_pubsub_example/README.md

-# Simple Cloud Scheduler Example
+# Cloud Scheduler job with PubSub Target Example

 This example demonstrates how to create a Google Cloud Scheduler job using the `terraform-google-cloud-scheduler` module.